 The Centre wanted a versatile outdoor play and learning environment constructed of natural materials and maximizing elements of play.
 The playspace needed to offer chances to learn, interact, move, explore and take risks.
 Thus, one of the primary objectives of the design team was to design for open-ended and age-appropriate risk opportunities.
 For instance, the log climbers in the playground include both lower and higher logs for graduated challenge.
 Open gathering spaces, intimate hidden nooks, and a variety of diverse play experiences encourage a range of activities that can take place.
 Because of the diversity, children can choose how they play at varying developmental stages, providing ample room for growth.

-Children can navigate their way between active, constructive, dramatic and passive play spaces through a sensory rich garden of various textures, forms, patterns and colours.
-The dense and complex palate of trees, shrubs, grasses, perennials and bulbs have been selected for their habitat supporting qualities and their natural beauty.
-The garden will change dramatically with each of the four seasons to further strengthen connections to nature’s rhythms and cycles.
+Children can navigate their way between active, constructive, dramatic and passive play spaces through a sensory-rich variety of textures, forms, patterns and colours.
+The complex palette of trees, shrubs, grasses, perennials and bulbs demonstrates the interconnections of nature.
+Moreover, the garden changes dramatically with every season to strengthen connections to nature’s rhythms and cycles.

 On top of the physical and cognitive benefits of this playground, instilling connections to nature at an early age is a priority.
 This will hopefully foster environmental stewardship and awareness for future generations.
 As a result, the playground is educational, attractive and fun for children of all abilities, beautifully woven into the larger fabric of the campus.